alanzanattadev/molecule-landing/docs/core-execution.md

 #### Epics

-Epics are described here https://redux-observable.js.org/docs/basics/Epics.html.
+Epics are described in [Redux-Observable documentation](https://redux-observable.js.org/docs/basics/Epics.html).

 In Molecule we use epics to handle many things, including stager execution, LSP communications with the Controller, events buffering and file events handling.